harleylang/webcomponent-mwe/readme.md

 # Web Component MWE

 This repository serves as a summary of my research into web components.
 Specifically, I'm interested in:
-- Light-weight, vanilla javascript implementations of web components,
+- Light-weight typescript implementation of web components via esbuild,
 - Creating a styling API layer that will extend elements in the shadow DOM,
 - Exploring how a web component may be applied across various deployments (e.g., raw HTML, js frameworks, etc.)